 - Tighten the cable by turning the turnbuckle two to three times to secure the cover.

-It’s important not to have the pool cover on tight.
+It’s important not to have the pool cover on tight or too loose.
 If it’s taut, it’ll likely become damaged from the weight of snow and water piled on top of it.
+That being said, being too loose can also cause too much debris to gather on the cover.
 This can create rips in the cover, cause the cover to become stretched thin, and can cause damage to the walls and top rail of the pool.

 Removing Water and Debris From Your Pool Cover